 The main function of the suction pipe is to collect the water from the sump and send it to the cylinder via a suction valve.
 The suction pipe connects the water sump and the cylinder.

 It is a non-return valve which means it can take the fluid from the suction pipe and send it to the cylinder but cannot reverse the water back to it.
-In the sense, the flow is unidirectional.
+In this sense, the flow is unidirectional.

-This valve opens only during the suction of fluid and closes when there is a discharge of fluid to outside.
+This valve opens only during the suction of fluid and closes when there is a discharge of fluid to the outside.

-It is a hollow cylinder made of cast iron or steel alloy and it consists of the arrangement of piston and piston rod.
+It is a hollow cylinder made of cast iron or steel alloy and it consists of the arrangement of a piston and piston rod.

 Piston and Piston rod: